 House OKs temporary spending bill to avoid shutdown, but future in Senate unclear

-A temporary spending bill unanimously passed in the House of Representatives Thursday evening, as Congress fights to avoid a government shutdown.
+A temporary spending bill passed in the House of Representatives Thursday evening, but its prospects in the Senate are unclear as Congress fights to avoid a government shutdown set for Friday night.

-The final vote in favor of the bill was 230-197, with 11 Republicans voting no and only six Democrats voting yes.
+The final House vote in favor of the bill was 230-197, with 11 Republicans voting no and six Democrats voting yes.
+Republicans hold a slim 51-49 majority in the Senate.

-The bill now heads to the Senate for a final vote, where its prospects are unclear.
+Speaker of the House Paul Ryan, R-Wis., spoke to reporters just after the vote and directed his comments to Senate Democrats and Minority Leader Chuck Schumer.

+“Senator Schumer, do not shut down the federal government.
+Do not jeopardize funding for our military and for our national security.
+Do not jeopardize funding for the children’s health insurance program.”

+“I ask the American people to understand this.
+The only people standing the way of keeping the government open are Senate Democrats,” he said.

+While the bill appears very unlikely to pass in the Senate Thursday, members have opened the floor for debate.

-President Donald Trump urged lawmakers Thursday evening, in a last ditch effort, to pass the short-term spending.
+President Donald Trump urged lawmakers Thursday evening, in a last-ditch effort, to pass the short-term spending bill.
 Trump took to Twitter to express his concerns over the looming deadline and again stressed its importance for the U.S. military.

 “House of Representatives needs to pass Government Funding Bill tonight.
 So important for our country - our Military needs it!”

-House Republicans looked to push an interim spending bill late Thursday to run the government through to Feb.
-16, a move that would avoid an impending shutdown due to start late Friday night.

-That bill includes a multi-year extension of the Children’s Health Insurance Plan (CHIP), but there is no language to legalize the Deferred Action for Childhood Arrivals program (DACA) for illegal immigrants brought to the country as children -- something Democrats and even some Republicans had wanted in any spending bill.
+It includes a multi-year extension of the Children’s Health Insurance Plan (CHIP), but there is no language to legalize the Deferred Action for Childhood Arrivals program (DACA) for illegal immigrants brought to the country as children -- something Democrats and even some Republicans had wanted in any spending bill.

 President Trump has said that he wants DACA, which is set to expire in March, to be formalized as part of a separate deal that includes significant border security measures, including funding for a border wall.